 International Advisory Board

 Gordon Alexander is a consultant on social and economic policy.
-Until December 2013 he was Director of UNICEF’s Office of Research based in Florence, and before that he was based in the UNICEF Regional Office for Central and Eastern Europe and the Commonwealth of Independent States.
-Between 1997 and 2000 he was Senior Country Programme Advisor for UNAIDS, establishing and leading the office in New Delhi.
-Gordon was Deputy Director for Programmes for UNICEF in India between 1993 and 1997, having worked with UNICEF in the PDR Yemen, Vietnam, and Afghanistan after joining UNICEF as a UN Volunteer in 1973.
+Until December 2013 he was Director of UNICEF’s Office of Research based in Florence.
+Before that he was based in the UNICEF Regional Office for Central and Eastern Europe and the Commonwealth of Independent States.
+He previously worked for UNAIDS in New Delhi, and for many years with UNICEF in India, Yemen, Vietnam and Afghanistan.
 He undertook graduate studies in international economics at Geneva University and the London School of Hygiene and Tropical Medicine where he was the first non-medical student to take the Masters in Community Health in Developing Countries.
-His undergraduate degree was in Politics, Philosophy and Economics at the University of Oxford.

 Professor Paul Glewwe

 Paul Glewwe is a Professor in the Department of Applied Economics at the University of Minnesota and was previously Senior Economist in the Policy Research Department at the World Bank.
 His major research interests are in the areas of economic development, empirical microeconomics, applied econometrics, and the economics of education.
-Current research projects include a longitudinal, multi-level study of children’s welfare in rural China.
+Current research projects include the Gansu Survey of Children and Families, a longitudinal, multi-level study in rural China.